LearnOnDemandSystems/docs/lod/template-gallery.md

 # Template Gallery

 The template gallery allows lab authors to easily search for and select pre-created labs to use as the base for a new lab.
 Lab authors can select templates from the public template gallery maintained by Learn on Demand Systems or create a private gallery available only to their own users.
 Users can search by name or favorite individual templates and filter by only templates they have favorites for ease of finding frequently used templates.
-When accessing labs from the template gallery, authors are provided two options:
+When accessing labs from the template gallery, authors are provided a few options:

  - The Create option allows you to generate a new lab directly from the gallery simply by defining some information – such as name, series and organization – about where you would like to save the new lab.
  - The Preview option allows you to launch the lab so you can review the environment and confirm it is what you are looking for before creating a new lab based on it.